 Skip to main content

 HeavenBase often needs identifiers that behave like strings because they move through JSON, database rows, object IDs, and filenames.
-It also sometimes benefits from values that can be interpreted as integers for ordering, bucket assignment, or index-friendly storage. md5hash(...) currently returns a zero-padded decimal string.
-That means it can live as a normal string ID, but same-length values also sort like their integer representation.
+It also sometimes benefits from values that can be interpreted as integers for ordering, bucket assignment, or index-friendly storage. md5hash(...) and crc32hash(...) return zero-padded decimal strings.
+That means they can live as normal string IDs, but same-length values also sort like their integer representation. crc32hash(...) defaults to length 10; md5hash(...) defaults to length 42.

 md5hash(...) serializes common Python values with stable JSON ordering and returns a zero-padded decimal string.
 The default length is 42, which matches HeavenBase’s identifier-friendly hash width.